Taio Cruz: 2011–12: TY.O

 In March 2011, Cruz premiered an all-new song called "Telling the World", which was written by Cruz and Alan Kasirye for the Rio soundtrack.
 The track was not featured on any of Cruz's prior studio albums.
 On 23 May 2011, Cruz received his first Billboard Award in the United States.
 He announced onstage that his third album, entitled Black and Leather, would be released in the fourth quarter of 2011.
 In June 2011, Cruz released a collaborative single, "Little Bad Girl", with French DJ David Guetta and American rapper Ludacris.
 The song was a worldwide smash, topping singles charts across the world.
 During July and August 2011, a series of unreleased songs, recorded during the album sessions, were leaked to YouTube. in an interview, Cruz promised a "fun" and "energetic" album, and claimed that due to the leak, none of the tracks posted on YouTube would be included on the album.
 Cruz claimed, "It's a shame really, because one person has spoilt it for all the fans.
 They could have had an album packed with 17, 18 tracks, and now, they're only getting eleven because of one stupid act of tomfoolery."
 During the interview, Cruz also claimed that the title of the album had been changed to Troublemaker, after one of the tracks included on the album.
 On 4 October 2011, the single "Hangover" was officially released in Germany and the US, and it was rumoured that a solo version of the song, that features on the physical release, would be included as a bonus track on the album.
 However, these rumours were later quashed.

-Around October 2011, the album was made available for pre-order, and as such, the album's final title, TY.O, was revealed.
-Cruz, via his Twitter account, made the decision to name the album TY.O after he expressed his annoyance at people constantly pronouncing his name wrong.
+Around October 2011, the album was made available for pre-order, and in turn, the album's final title, TY.O, was revealed.
+Cruz announced, via his Twitter account, that he made the decision to phonetically name the album TY.O in hopes that it would help people pronounce his name correctly.
 The album was first released in Germany on 2 December 2011.
-It will be released in the UK on 31 December 2012.
-It was going to release in the United States on 17 May 2012, but it was released on 31 December 2012, coinciding with the UK release, but with new tracks, including the U.S. single "Fast Car".
+Originally slated for release in the US on 17 May 2012 it was rescheduled to 31 December 2012 to coincide with the UK release, along with new tracks, including the U.S. single "Fast Car".

 Cruz was scheduled to co-headline Pitbull's Australian leg of Planet Pit World Tour in August 2012.
 On 12 August, Cruz performed at the closing ceremony of the 2012 Summer Olympics in London.
 The performance at London's Olympic Stadium saw Cruz sing his own song "Dynamite", and also perform "Written in the Stars" alongside Jessie J and Tinie Tempah.